meherhowji/meherhowji.com/README.md

 ### Migration Status

+Migrating my existing meherhowji.com NextJS v13 to v14.
+Also, focus is on reducing dependencies, adding typescript, and building online course modules and user authentication.

 - root level files copied
 - next-config and next-seo at root level needs to be compared and merged